Skip to main content

 You could also use something like BusyLight or Saent, which indicates when you’re doing deep work versus when you’re not by changing the color of the light as you enter different work modes.

-Of course, you could always try to find somewhere to hide and/or beg your boss to let you work remotely as well.
+Of course, you could always try to find somewhere to hide in your workspace and/or beg your boss to let you work remotely as well.

 Productivity Enemy No. 3: Burnout